Auckland cop warns youths to stop carrying imitation guns: 'There's only going to be one result'

 "Police do come across these items as part of day-to-day policing duties," a spokesperson said.

-"Police acknowledge there is a heighten concerned about incidents involving firearms in our communities currently.
+"Police acknowledge there is a heightened concern about incidents involving firearms in our communities currently.

 "Any incident reported to police which suggests a firearm is involved is taken extremely seriously, and we remind the public that they should expect police to respond accordingly to such reports," the spokesperson said.